ssetin/PenguinCast/src/relay2peer/relay2peer.md

 Each listener potentially could be a relay point for listeners of the same mount point by p2p connection.
 So there is way to tell server about that fact for one client and to get information about such relay for another.
 The following HTTP requests are about it:

+## Interaction with the managing server

 ### Relay point
 1. Ask STUN server for your external IP and PORT
-2. Send request to PenguinCast to tell that information
+2. Send request to managing server to tell that information
    (Keep sending this request to save the keep-alive status and get up-to-date information about the listeners until the connection with the listener is established)

 ```http